 This also helps to keep our hosting reviews up-to-date.
 Reviewing web hosts can take a lot of time and money.
 We’ve purchased all the products and services listed on this site and we keep them up and running so we can make fair assumptions of their performance – especially speed and uptime.

-Does this impact services/products ratings and reviews?
+Does this impact services/product ratings and reviews?

-Many service and product reviews on HostingFacts consist both cons and pros – so make sure you read through our reviews before buying.
+Many services and product reviews on HostingFacts consist both cons and pros – so make sure you read through our reviews before buying.
 Second, it wouldn’t hurt to read even more reviews online to make sure that the product or service is truly a good fit for you.

 Why are we disclosing this?